heretics-sf/2030-goals/README.md

 The targets and metrics of the goals are defined as one would define a [Bill of Materials]( https://en.wikipedia.org/wiki/Bill_of_materials ) or [Bill of Quantities]( https://en.wikipedia.org/wiki/Bill_of_quantities ) - exhaustive documents that where every material, part and labor-component is itemized.

 Each trichotomy is further divided into seven goals.
 Each trichotomy includes goals that refer to the "beauty" and the "security or sustainability" of the goals in that section.
-They exist in order to indicate that best and the worst aspects of the other goals may require extra effort or thought that surpasses merely meeting or satisfying the conditions of the other goals.
+They exist in order to indicate that best and the worst aspects of the other goals may require extra effort or thought in order to surpass merely meeting or satisfying the conditions of the other goals.

+{Further revisions may double-click into all the aspects briefly covered above.}

 ## 1. Location

+### 1.0: Introduction

+This section covers:

+* Things that have a position such as latitude & longitude or URL
+* Place, locale, premises & personal spaces
-Place, locale, premises; The physical, the what's there; the Internet, the extended reality; the metaphysical; connections and communications between each of these
+* The physical, the what's there;
+* The Internet, the extended reality; the metaphysical;
+* Connections and communications between each of these

 ### Goal 1.1: We connect with the world